KCErb/lucky-hasura-docker/GUIDE.md

 There are two places to look for Traefik configuration, let's start with `docker-compose.swarm.yml`.
 This file defines some swarm-only keys like 'deploy' and the Traefik service.
 As we look through the YAML, the first thing we see is that it adds some `traefik` rules to the Hasura and Lucky services.
 You'll likely want to change these to suit your own tastes, so I recommend you read their docs, for example: [docs.traefik.io/routing/overview](https://docs.traefik.io/routing/overview/).

 The next thing I want you to notice is the service called `traefik-docker-link`.
 This piece is needed to avoid a security issue which arises from Traefik needing access to the docker socket and that giving it potential admin privileges.
-The Traefik docs point to a lot of good resources on this issue in their docker docs: [docs.traefik.io/providers/docker](https://docs.traefik.io/providers/docker/#docker-api-access) if you want to dive in.
+The Traefik docs point to a lot of good resources on this issue: [docs.traefik.io/providers/docker](https://docs.traefik.io/providers/docker/#docker-api-access) if you want to dive in.
 One resource they point to is Docker's own docs: [docs.docker.com/engine/security/security/#docker-daemon-attack-surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).

 The other place that Traefik config is stored is in `Docker/traefik`.
 Since Traefik 2.0 the static config is in `Docker/traefik/traefik.yml` while the dynamic config is in (1) service labels (in the docker-compose file) and (2) in `yml` files in `Docker/traefik/config`.